abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/ovh/ovh-nginx-ingress-controller.md

 ingress-abcdesktop   nginx   hello.ovhcloud.pepins.net   51.68.26.94   80, 443   7m
 ```

-You see that 443 appeard in the `PORTS` section.
+Port 443 now appears in the `PORTS` column.

-Check that the certificate resource is created
+Check that the certificate resource has been created:

 ```
 kubectl get certificates -n abcdesktop
 ```

-The output looks similar to the following
+The output looks similar to the following:

 ```
 NAME                     READY   SECRET                   AGE letsencrypt-nginx-echo   True    letsencrypt-nginx-echo   3m27s
 ```

-Run a simple curl command line `curl -Li https://hello.ovhcloud.pepins.net/` to confirm that your secured abcdesktop service is running.
+Run a `curl` command to confirm that your secured abcdesktop service is running:

 ```
 curl -Li https://hello.ovhcloud.pepins.net/